The Taronga Zoo to Balmoral Beach Walk via Middle Head is one of Sydney’s most beautiful and scenic coastal walks.

 Sydneysiders love going for long harbour walks.

-Along with the Taronga to Balmoral Walk, other popular walks in Sydney include the Spit Bridge to Manly walk, Cremorne Point, Bondi to Coogee and the Watson’s Bay coastal walks.
+Along with the Taronga to Balmoral Walk, other popular walks in Sydney include the Spit Bridge to Manly walk, as well as walks along Sydney’s Eastern Suburbs Beaches such as the Hermitage Foreshore Walk, the Hornby Lighthouse Watson’s Bay Walk and the Bondi to Bronte walk.

 If you’re up for an iconic beach walk, The Bloody Long Walk goes all along the Northern Beaches from Palm Beach to Manly Beach.
 This is an impressive 35km long walk but with incredible views and stunning rugged beaches.